1913 - 2010

 Arnold Friberg learned to paint horses when he began painting the Royal Canadian Mounted Police in the late 1930's for the Northwest Paper Company Calendars.
 To date, he has done almost 300 Mountie paintings, which has earned him a special place among his subjects.
 He is the only American who has ever been made an honorary member of the Royal Canadian Mounted Police.
 In 1978 as a result of his work with the Mounties, he was commissioned to do an almost life-size portrait of H.R.H.
 Prince Charles with his great horse "Centennial", the great-grandson of Man-O-War.
 This was done at a studio in the Buckingham Palace.

 Then in 1990, Mr. Friberg and his wife was invited back to spend another six weeks residing in the Buckingham Palace in diligent preparatory sittings and studies for his commissioned undertaking of a splendid equestrian portrait of Queen Elizabeth II and Centennial.
 Being commissioned to paint these royal portraits would mean that Mr. Friberg's name would be included in a list with such great artists as; Rembrandt, Velazquez, Raphael, Rubens, Van Dyck and numerous other masters who had painted portraits of the Royal family.
-Mr. Friberg describes himself as a storyteller.
+Mr. Friberg described himself as a storyteller.
 "That's all I've ever wanted to do, that's why I went into illustrating."
-Mr. Friberg now works from his studio in Salt Lake City.
+Mr. Friberg passed away in July 2010 in Salt Lake City.
 "Art to me is a service, to bring enrichment to people's lives.
 That's why I want my art to be perfectly understood.
-One of the things I work for is clarity."
+One of the things I work for is clarity.
+That doesn't mean hard-edged forms, but clarity of the picture: what time of day, what kind of lighting, where it is."